COLORADO STATE CAPITOL TOUR INFORMATION

 • Applause and cheering are not allowed.

-• When the Speaker bangs the gavel and asks that everyone rise for the Morning Prayer, guests must stand.
+• When the Speaker or President bangs the gavel and asks that everyone rise for the Morning Prayer, guests must stand.

 The Capitol is located one block southeast of Civic Center Station, which can be accessed by light rail from the 16th Street Mall.
 Visit the RTD website for bus and light rail options and schedules - http://www.rtd-denver.com/.